seeebiii/ses-verify-identities/README.md

  * `addDkimRecord` Whether to automatically add DKIM records to the hosted zone of your domain.
 This only works if your domain is managed by Route53.
 Otherwise disable it.
 Default: `true`.
  * `notificationTopic` An SNS topic where bounces, complaints or delivery notifications can be sent to.
 If none is provided, a new topic will be created and used for all different notification types.
  * `notificationTypes` Select for which notification types you want to configure a topic.
 Default: `[Bounce, Complaint]`.
+ * `includeOriginalHeaders` Whether to include the original email headers in the notifications.
+Default: `false`.

 ### Verify an Email Address